mkaszubowski/reefpoints/source/posts/2016-05-02-phoenix-tips-and-tricks.md

 ### Avoid Task.async if you don't plan to Task.await

 Elixir Tasks are great for cheap concurrency and parallelizing bits of work, but we often see `Task.async` used incorrectly.
-The most important thing to realized is that the caller is linked to the task.
+The most important thing to realize is that the caller is linked to the task.
 This means that if the task crashes, the caller does as well, and vice-versa.
 For example, the following code is perfectly fine because we await both tasks and we expect to crash if they fail:

 ```elixir
 def create(conn, %{"access_code" => code}) do